the-turing-way/the-turing-way/governance/community-calls/20240403-collaboration-cafe.md

 * Sophia + she/her + park picnics
 * Aida + she /her + running in parks
 * Chris + he/him + cycling + 🚴
-* Earth sounds if you're interested: [https://earth.fm/](https://earth.fm/) --> Dawn in Sikkim is what we're listening to!

 ### Advertise and promote your event or anything exciting you're working on. ✨